Getting to Know Your Neighborhood: Kendall Square

 399 Binney St.

-Earnest Drinks at Gracie’s Ice Cream provides the best of two worlds: delicious, innovative cocktails and mouthwatering desserts.
-By day, Gracie’s serves up handmade ice cream in classic flavors, like chocolate and vanilla, and more unique flavors, including banana graham chip and cucumber lime mint sorbet.
-You can also order more savory bites to eat, including their popular hot dogs, the Linden (turkey, crispy pancetta, Swiss cheese, lettuce, tomato, and mayo on a hoagie roll), and Koolickles (pickles soaked in Kool-Aid).
-The lattes and espresso drinks are also very good.
-Gracie’s also offers ice cream–making classes.
-At night, stop by Earnest Drinks, the cocktail bar inside Gracie’s, for a variety of canned wines, ciders, and beers—like Nomadica California chardonnay or Artifact “Feels Like Home” cider—as well as standout cocktails, such as the Darling, You Know, a whiskey maple drink, and the Islands in the Stream espresso martini.
+Earnest Drinks at Gracie’s Ice Cream provides the best of both worlds: delicious, innovative cocktails and mouthwatering desserts.
+By day, Gracie’s serves handmade ice cream in unique flavors, including ube, oreo, and pandan.
+You can also order more savory bites, including their popular hot dogs, the Egg and Chee (two over medium fried eggs with American cheese on a toasted brioche roll), and Koolickles (pickles soaked in Kool-Aid).
+Not in the mood for ice cream?
+Try a latte or espresso drink.
+Gracie’s also offers ice cream making classes.
+At night, stop by Earnest Drinks, the cocktail bar inside Gracie’s, for a variety of canned wines, ciders, and beers—like Nomadica California chardonnay or Scarpetta Frico Lambrusco sparkling wine—as well as standout cocktails, such as the Getaway Car, served with bourbon, maple, allspice, cardamom, and Angostura bitters.

 Gypsy Place Coffee and Juice Bar